antvis/G6/docs/manual/middle/elements/nodes/jsx-node.en.md

 The basic syntax is almost the same as the familiar HTML markup language, where you can use shape or group by a tag.
 At the same time, you need to assign the attributes for defining a shape.
 Style attributes are grouped to an object, whose items' value can be `string`, `number`, and others supported by JSON (note that it cannot be a function here, which will cause parsing errors).

 Reference for the type and style of custom nodes: https://g6.antv.vision/zh/docs/api/nodeEdge/shapeProperties Among them, for relative positioning, we newly added **marginTop** and **marginLeft** to define the gap between the left and top.

 #### Recommended Usage

 - Wrap the group tag on the outermost layer
 - Use single quotes
-- Use the template syntax of ${}
+- Use the template syntax of \${}
 - Use `marginTop` and `marginLeft` for relative position graphics
+- Using `next: inline` on last shape let next shape follow on the right

 #### Supported tags